Adam-Hubbs/DBAI/README.md

 Here we see that the most likely next word is 'Wife' but there are many other options. `Top_k` restricts the sample to the top K number of options.
 For example, if `top_k` were set to 3 in this example, the LLM would choose between 'Wife', 'Dog', and 'Son'. `Top_p` similarly restricts the sample but instead of giving a fixed number of options, it gives a fixed probability.
 If out `top_p` were set to .5, then 'Wife' and 'Dog' would be considered because they represent the least number of options needed to reach at least a .5 probability.

 Lets say the LLM ended up choosing 'Wife'.
-Lets look at the wrod after wife for another example of the difference between top_k and top_p.
+Lets look at the word after wife for another example of the difference between top_k and top_p.
 Maybe the next word after 'Wife' is a little harder to determine and there were 12 words that combined together reached .5 probability.
 In this case using the `top_p` method those 12 words would be options for the LLM.
 Using the `top_k` method still only the top 3 would be considered.

 It is not advised to use temperature, top_p, or top_k at the same time.
 Some models will let you and some won't.
 Unless you really have to, we recommend only changing temperature.